microsoft/pylance-release/docs/settings/python_analysis_indexing.md

 ### Q: Will disabling indexing remove all IntelliSense features?

-**A:** Disabling indexing keeps most IntelliSense features.
+**A:** Disabling indexing doesn't impact most IntelliSense features.
 Import suggestions for symbols in open files will still work, but auto-import for unused symbols may be limited, and workspace symbol search could be slower and use more memory.

 ### Q: I disabled indexing, but I'm still experiencing performance issues.
 What else can I do?